Jbirch-Git/Jbirch-Homelab/Layer 3 - Concepts/NAT/NAT.md

 # Configure Outside Source NAT

-In this example we will be configuring 2 WAY NAT which will translate an address destine for an outside local address on R1 to a different outside global address.
+In this example we will be configuring outside source NAT which will translate an address destine for an outside local address on R1 to a different outside global address.

 ![R1-Outside-NAT](Images/R1-Outside-NAT.png)